A Walk Through Fredericksburg’s Historic Neighborhoods

 One of Falmouth’s most distinguishing qualities is its architecture.
-It’s one of the reasons why many opt for hiring cross-country movers to get help from an expert team and move from Maryland to Virginia.
 And for a good reason – a city so rich in history has an abundance of unique architectural sights.
 Typical Falmouth houses have symmetrical fronts, with doors in the middle and windows uniformly distributed around the perimeter.
 All of the doors and windows of Falmouth houses face the center of the building.
 The addition of dormer windows further enriches the dwellings’ rooflines.
 These historic Falmouth residences, built in the classic colonial style, give tourists a rare peek into colonial life in Fredericksburg.

 The Falmouth Church, one of the oldest churches in Fredericksburg, was constructed in 1770 and is only one of the numerous historic churches in the area.
 The church is a must-see for anybody visiting the area due to its stunning stained glass windows.

 The Falmouth Museum gives an in-depth look at the history of the area and its inhabitants and is just one of numerous historic sites and landmarks open to visitors.
 Falmouth is a must-see if you’re in Fredericksburg, Virginia, and you have any interest in history, architecture, or even just a nice spot to wander and take in the environment.